-The aim of the project is to make learning an interactive and collaborative process that inspires young people, in particular youth with fewer opportunities, to partake in learning and acquire knowledge.
-The majority of young volunteers worldwide are engaged in formal education such as schools, adult education centres etc. This project aims to strengthen the volunteers’ work and contributions in the formal educational projects.
-Therefore, volunteers will playa key role in supporting teachers and educators to introduce and use new methodology in the classroom to improve delivery of formal educational content.
+The aim of the project was to make learning an interactive and collaborative process that inspires young people, in particular youth with fewer opportunities, to partake in learning and acquire knowledge.
+The majority of young volunteers worldwide are engaged in formal education such as schools, adult education centres etc. This project thus also aimed at strengthening the volunteers’ work and contributions in the formal educational projects.
+They played key role in supporting teachers and educators to introduce and use new methodology in the classroom to improve delivery of formal educational content.

-– A long-term EVS project for 8 months from April 2016, which involves 16 ICYE National Committees, 12 host projects and 14 volunteers.
+– A long-term EVS project for 8 months from 1 April – 30 November 2016 involving 15 ICYE National Committees, 12 host projects and 14 volunteers

-– Evaluation of the project to take place in March 2017
+– Final Evaluation of the project in March 2017

 The publications produced within the framework of the project:

 Final activity report from Vienna – Training on formal and non-formal education methods.